 It is named after the French town of Pithiviers, where the dish is commonly assumed to originate.
 A Pithivier is a round, enclosed pie made with two disks of puff pastry, with filling stuffed in between.
 Is traditionally decorated with spiral lines drawn from the top outwards with the point of a knife, and scalloping on the edge.
 The gateau pithivier is made with almond cream.
 The savory pithivier version is rather seen as a luxury pie served in special occasions.
 Based on game meat, its composition has endless interpretations.
 I found out that to prevent a soggy bottom pie crust, use pie dough for the bottom and puff pastry for the top.
-To make puff pastry, look up at Classic Puff Pastry Recipe.
+Any puff pastry can be used for this recipe; traditional, inverted and quick puff pastry.

 Rub flour with salt, and cubed butter until mixture resemble coarse meal.
 Add the egg and water; mix until combined.
 Roll out pastry between 2 parchment paper into a 0.20''/5mm thick sheet; prick with a fork and chill to set.
 Before using, readjust thickness and cut out into a 9.5''/24 cm disk; chill.
 Save leftover pastry for later use.